davidbalbert/thimble/README.markdown

 # License

-Thimble is copyright 2015-2019 David Albert and is available under the terms of the GNU GPLv3 or later.
-See COPYING for more info.
+Thimble is copyright David Albert and released under the terms of the MIT License.
+See LICENSE.txt for details.